The illusion that the spinning star block is actually spinning is created by the combination of quarter-square and half-square triangles.

 6. Sew together the three units in each row, and press the seams out toward the aqua fabric.
 Then, pin the rows together and stitch, making sure the seams align at each row.
 I like to press the final two seams open to eliminate excess bulk.

 I hope you enjoyed this tutorial for a beginner-friendly spinning star block!
-For a more advanced version of the spinning star check out Bluprint’s online class Magical Blocks: Out of the Box.
+For a more advanced version of the spinning star check out Craftsy’s online class Magical Blocks: Out of the Box.